ChromaticPanic/CGC_Grain_Outcome_Predictions/README.md

 - Schema: public
 - Columns: 6

 Contains all samples, both infected and diesease free, submited to the Canadian Harvest program by farmers to be tested for ergot.
-Of the original data, samples without a specified province and or districted were discarded.
+Of the original data, samples without a specified province and or district were discarded.

 ||sample_id|year|province|crop_district|incidence|severity|
 |-|-|-|-|-|-|-|